 Submissions from both authors and literary agents are invited.
 The simplest, fastest way to contact us is by email.

 Often, prospective authors have had a chance to meet a McFarland editor at a conference or are otherwise already acquainted with an editor.
-If so, feel free to direct your query or proposal to the attention of a specific editor, but it is best emailed to [email protected] so that it is expedited into our proposal evaluation process.
-If you do not have a contact name, simply email our general mailbox at [email protected].
-You may send your query or proposal directly to any editor at McFarland, but please do not submit it to more than one editor.
+If so, feel free to direct your query or proposal to the attention of a specific editor, but it is best emailed to firstname.lastname@example.org so that it is expedited into our proposal evaluation process.
+If your submission will be made to the attention of a specific editor, but please do not submit it to more than one.